Semantics Disentanglement and Composition for Universal Image Coding with Efficiently LLM Reasoning and Generative Diffusion: Methodology

 \section{Methodology}

-\textbf{Overview.} Different from the previous image compression methods focused exclusively on either human perception~\cite{careil2023towards,agustsson2023multi,akbari2019dsslic} or machine vision~\cite{liu2021learning,feng2022image,chen2023transtic}, our framework of DISCOVER, as illustrated in Fig.~\ref{fig:frame}, is a versatile codec for both human watching and machine tasks that can adapt to various scenarios without retraining/redesigning.
-Firstly, it utilizes MLLM and grounding modules to analyze and disentangle the semantics of the input image.
-This enables subsequent semantic-structured encoding, where only task-related information is encoded and transmitted for the machine tasks, significantly reducing bit overheads.
-Finally, the decoded image can be completely generated by composing the transmitted information with the generative diffusion prior, meeting the requirements of human watching.
+\textbf{Overview.} Different from the previous image compression methods focused exclusively on either human perception~\cite{careil2023towards,agustsson2023multi,akbari2019dsslic} or machine vision~\cite{liu2021learning,feng2022image,chen2023transtic}, our framework, as illustrated in Fig.~\ref{fig:frame}, is a universal codec for both human watching and machine tasks, and can adapt to various scenarios without retraining.
+The methodology unfolds in four stages.
+First, we detail the semantic analysis stage, where a Large Language Model and a visual grounding module work in tandem to perform task-aware image disentanglement.
+Second, we describe the architecture of our semantics-structured codec, which enables the partial transmission of bitstreams tailored to specific tasks.
+Third, we explain the generative composition process, where a diffusion-based decoder reconstructs a complete, high-fidelity image from the partial information.
+Finally, we introduce the specialized two-stage training strategy designed to effectively train the codec for both robust reconstruction and compositional generation.